j0lama/j0lama.github.io/_posts/2017-10-23-router-attack.md

       <img src="/images/router-attack/new.jpeg">
 </p>

-These two vulnerabilities can be considered as only one that elevate privileges remotely on the router avoiding the preseted shell.
+These two vulnerabilities can be considered as only one that elevates privileges remotely on the router avoiding the preseted shell.

 #### Getting access to the router

-THe first thing that I did was a port scanning with the tool *nmap* in the old:
+The first thing I did was a port scanning with the tool *nmap* in the old:
 ```bash
 nmap -F <router_ip>
 ```